-- 1. All the student shall have to undergo the mandatory internship during their $3^{rd}/4^{th}$ semester. - 2.
-The internship can be carried out in any industry related to their discipline through NHCE or on their own effort. - 3.
-Each student will be allocated to a internal faculty guide and a reviewer. - 4.
-Student shall report the progress of the internship to the guide in the regular interval to seek his/her advice. - 5.
-The internship shall be completed within the specified time. - 6.
-After the completion of internship, student should submit a report with attendance certificate to the HOD with the approval of both internal and external guide. - 7.
-The student should present his/her work in the PPT format to his/her guide and reviwer which will be considered for CIE.
-There should be minimum 10 -15 slides and duration for presentation will be 15-20 minutes for each review. - 8.
-There will be 3 reviews and CIE marks will be allocated based on the review. - 9.
-Hard copy of the report should be submitted during the final presentation. - 10.
-SEE will be conducted for internship.
+1. All the student shall have to undergo the mandatory internship during their 3rd/4th semester .

+2. The internship can be carried out in any industry related to their discipline through NHCE or on their own effort.

+3. Each student will be allocated to a internal faculty guide and a reviewer.

+4. Student shall report the progress of the internship to the guide in the regular interval to seek his/her advice.

+5. The internship shall be completed within the specified time.

+6. After the completion of internship, student should submit a report with attendance certificate to the HOD with the approval of both internal and external guide.

+7. The student should present his/her work in the PPT format to his/her guide and reviwer which will be considered for CIE.
+There should be minimum 10 -15 slides and duration for presentation will be 15-20 minutes for each review.

+8. There will be 3 reviews and CIE marks will be allocated based on the review.

+9. Hard copy of the report should be submitted during the final presentation.

+10. SEE will be conducted for internship.

+Expected Course Outcome: At the end of the course graduate will be able to:

-- 1. Develop or improve his/her skill to work in industry. - 2.
-Develop the skills required for effective team work. - 3.Identify the industry needs and apply their knowledge to solve problem using recent trends and technology. - 4.
-Help them to do their final year project with the practical knowledge.
+1. Develop or improve his/her skill to work in industry.

+2. Develop the skills required for effective team work.

+3. Identify the industry needs and apply their knowledge to solve problem using recent trends and technology.

+4.Help them to do their final year project with the practical knowledge.